Bind/forge-jig/README.md

 # Why

-`vm.store(address, slot, data)` is still fairly hard to reason about.
-Forge-fixtures aims to ingest an solidity AST, determine the storage layout, and generate a HelperContract to be consumed in your tests write to specific storage slots.
+`vm.store(address, slot, data)` is still fairly hard to reason about. jig aims to ingest a solidity AST and determine the storage layout.
+With that layout, jig generates a helper contract that allows you to write to storage variables using the structs defined in your source code.

 [forge-std](https://github.com/brockelmore/forge-std) is a major improvement over the native vm.store, but doesn't quite handle writing data to packed slots.